critocrito/sugarcube/packages/plugin-twitter/README.md

 - `twitter.geocode`: Limit tweets to the specified `langitude,latitude,radius`
   triplet, e.g. 37.781157,-122.398720,3km.
 The radius can be either specified as **km** or as **mi**.

+### `twitter_filter_failing`

+This plugin verifies against the Twitter API that each unit that is a Tweet exists, and returns all failing Tweets as units in the envelope.

+This plugin doesn't collect missing tweets as failures, but it counts the metric.

+**Configuration:**

+- `twitter.consumer_key`
+- `twitter.consumer_secret`
+- `twitter.access_token_key`
+- `twitter.access_token_secret`

+**Metrics:**

+- `total`: The total number of Twitter tweets queried.
+- `fail`: The number of tweets that failed.
+This metric is tracked continuously as it is detected.
+- `success`: The number of tweets that exist.
+- `missing`: The number of tweets that failed.
+This metric is emitted once at the end of the plugin containing the total number of failed tweets.

 ## License